Bricolage

-The term bricolage has also been used in many other fields, including anthropology, philosophy, critical theory, education, computer software, and business.
+The term bricolage has also been used in many other fields, including anthropology, philosophy, critical theory, education, computer software, public health, and business.

 Origin

 Bricolage is a French loanword that means the process of improvisation in a human endeavor.
 The word is derived from the French verb bricoler ("to tinker"), with the English term DIY ("Do-it-yourself") being the closest equivalent of the contemporary French usage.
 In both languages, bricolage also denotes any works or products of DIY endeavors.

 The arts

 Visual art

 In art, bricolage is a technique or creative mode, where works are constructed from various materials available or on hand, and is often seen as a characteristic of postmodern art practice.
 It has been likened to the concept of curating and has also been described as the remixture, reconstruction, and reuse of separate materials or artifacts to produce new meanings and insights.

 Architecture

 Bricolage is considered the jumbled effect produced by the close proximity of buildings from different periods and in different architectural styles.

-It is also a term that is admiringly applied to the architectural work of Le Corbusier, by Colin Rowe and Fred Koetter in their book Collage City, suggesting that he assembled ideas from found objects of the history of architecture.
-This, in contrast to someone like Mies van der Rohe, whom they called a "hedgehog", for being overly focused on a narrow concept.
+It is also a term that is admiringly applied to the architectural work of Le Corbusier, by Colin Rowe and Fred Koetter in their book Collage City, whom they called "a fox in hedgehog disguise," commenting on his wily approach to assembling ideas from found objects of the history of architecture, in contrast to Frank Lloyd Wright, who is called a "hedgehog" for being overly focused on a narrow concept.